 Beyond its industrial heartland, the character of the Black Country is highly varied.
 The green borderland, most prominent in parts of Dudley, Walsall, and the Sandwell Valley, is a largely rural landscape containing fragile remnants of the ancient past.
 Undeveloped ridges of high ground punctuate the urban landscape providing important views and points of reference that define the character of the many communities.
 Other parts of the Black Country are characterised by attractive, well-tree’d suburbs with large houses in substantial gardens and extensive mid-20th century housing estates designed on garden city principles.

 This diverse character is under constant threat of erosion from modern development, some small-scale and incremental and some large-scale and fundamental.
 As a result, some of the distinctiveness of the more historic settlements has already been lost to more homogenised development.
 In many ways the Black Country is characterised by its ability to embrace change, but future changes are likely to be greater and more intense than those sustained in the past.
-Whilst a legislative framework supported by national guidance exists to provide for the protection ofstatutorily designated heritage assets, the key challenge for the future is to manage change in a way that realizes the regeneration potential of the area while maintaining its proud local heritage and distinctive character, including in Sandwell.
+Whilst a legislative framework supported by national guidance exists to provide for the protection of both statutorily designated and non-designated heritage assets, the key challenge for the future is to manage change in a way that realizes the regeneration potential of the area while maintaining its proud local heritage and distinctive character, including in Sandwell.

 To ensure that heritage assets make a positive contribution towards wider economic, social and environmental regeneration aims, it is important that they are not considered in isolation but are conserved and enhanced within their wider context.
 A holistic approach to the built and natural environment maximises opportunities to improve the overall image and quality of life in the Black Country, by ensuring that historic context informs planning decisions and provides opportunities to link with other environmental infrastructure initiatives.